 Our final destination is the rainforest at Rainbow Falls with its adjacent sandy beach campground at the east end of this lake.
-All this time we camp on sandy beaches and enjoy the sunsets and spectacular views of the surrounding majestic Cariboo Mountains with countless waterfalls rumbling down the steep rocky slopes.
-We hike Huntley Call trail, have some swift water fun running the short stretch of Clearwater River into Clearwater Lake and return to the Blue Grouse Country Inn on day eight in the afternoon.
+All this time we camp on sandy beaches and enjoy the sunsets and spectacular views of the surrounding majestic Cariboo Mountains with countless waterfalls, rumbling down the steep rocky slopes.
+We hike Huntley Call wilderness trail, have some adventurous swift water paddling fun running the short stretch of Clearwater River into Clearwater Lake and return to the Blue Grouse Country Inn on day eight in the afternoon.

 Arrival at the Blue Grouse Country Inn at 9:30am PDT.
 After meeting your guide at 9:30am and loading the vehicle we drive to Green Mountain Viewing tower overlooking the southern part of Wells Gray Park.
 We continue on to visit Dawson Falls and do an enjoyable easy walk into Ray Farm, the first pioneer settlement.
 After lunch at the Clearwater River we continue on to Clearwater Lake.
-There our guide will give us a detailed introduction into paddling techniques and environmental ethics before we paddle our canoes for 3 hours to a beautiful camp setting, where we will set up camp for the night.
+There our guide will give us a detailed introduction into paddling techniques and environmental ethics before we paddle our canoes for 3 hours to a beautiful wilderness setting, where we will set up camp for the night.

-After a good night’s rest and a hearty breakfast we will have easily handle the paddle of four hours along the south shore of Azure Lake to our campsite at Rainbow Falls.
+After a good night’s rest and a hearty breakfast we will have easily handled the paddle of four hours along the south shore of Azure Lake to our campsite at Rainbow Falls.
 Azure, as its name reveals, is a glacier-fed lake of deep blue color.
-We paddle along spectacular cliffs and snow capped peaks, and have spectacular views of the many small streams cascading over cliffs into the lake.
+We paddle along spectacular cliffs and snowcapped peaks, and have spectacular views of the many small streams cascading over cliffs into the lake.
 We will camp for the next two nights on the sandy beaches at Rainbow Falls.

 Reluctantly we leave the mountains behind us and paddle down the lake to the canoe wharf at the southern end.
 We pack our gear into the van and head back to Blue Grouse Country Inn.
 If we find time we walk down to Bailey's Chute to see the Salmon jump (Aug/Sep), and stop in at Helmcken Falls.
 We arrive back at approx. 05.00 p.m.

 !!
 Gratuity is mandatory in North America and a minimum of $ 10.00 per day per adult should be handed to the guide at the end of the tour, please !!